Songs of Innocence (U2 album): Release

-Effectiveness and reaction
+Effectiveness, controversy and reaction

 According to Apple, 33 million people accessed the album in its first week of release, either through iTunes downloads or streaming.
 Within its first month of release, 81 million users had listened to it and 26 million had downloaded the entire record, according to Apple executive Eddy Cue.

-U2's decision to allow free downloads of Songs of Innocence was questioned by musicians, including the Black Keys' Patrick Carney and Pink Floyd's Nick Mason.
+U2's decision to allow free downloads of Songs of Innocence was questioned by musicians, including the Black Keys drummer Patrick Carney and Pink Floyd drummer Nick Mason.
 Buckcherry guitarist Keith Nelson believed it devalued music, saying U2 had "sent a message to everyone that music is free, and that's disturbing.
 It's easy to do that when you're a multi-millionaire-billionaire and money isn't really something that you worry about, but when you're a working rock 'n' roll band and you count on every dollar, it's disappointing to see someone do that."
 The Entertainment Retailers Association reported that UK sales of the band's back catalogue were minimal in the week following the album's release.
 The organisation's chairman Paul Quirk said: "This vindicates our view that giving away hundreds of millions of albums simply devalues music and runs the risk of alienating the 60% of the population who are not customers of iTunes ...
 Giving away music like this is as damaging to the value of music as piracy."